supercollider/supercollider/README_LINUX.md

 cmake -DCMAKE_PREFIX_PATH=/path/to/qt6 ..
 ```

-The location of `/path/to/qt6` will depend on how you installed Qt:
+The location of `/path/to/qt6` will depend on how you installed Qt.

-- If you downloaded Qt from the Qt website, the path is two directories down from the top-level unpacked Qt directory, in a folder called `gcc`: `Qt/5.11.0/gcc_64/` (64-bit Linux) or `Qt/5.11.0/gcc/` (32-bit).
+If you downloaded Qt from the Qt website, the path is two directories down from the top-level unpacked Qt directory, in a folder called `gcc`: `Qt/6.2.0/gcc_64/` on 64 bit systems.
 By default, the Qt installer places `Qt/` in your home directory.

 If you want to build without Qt entirely, use